✨ Trusted reviews and recommendations across tech, lifestyle, and more

 How It Compares to Alternatives

-Use Silk Shine only on suitable rubber, vinyl, plastic, trim, and tire sidewall surfaces.
-Do not apply it to tire tread, brake parts, pedals, seats, steering wheels, floor mats, motorcycle grips, or any surface where traction matters.
-A dressing can change the feel of a surface, so safety should matter more than shine.
+Use Silk Shine only on suitable vinyl, rubber, plastic, trim, and tire sidewall surfaces.
+Do not apply it to tire tread, brakes, pedals, seats, steering wheels, floor mats, motorcycle grips, foot controls, or any surface that depends on traction.
+A dry-looking finish does not make a control surface an appropriate application area.

 Frequently Asked Questions